The triangular theorem of eight and representation by quadratic polynomials: Bounded norm

+We will first give an overview of the proof; details can be found in the next section.

-\begin{proof} Fix a positive integer $m$.
-We will start with a small overview of the proof.
+Fix a positive integer $m$.
 As in the above remark, we will escalate with blocks.
 We will first show that when $m_{f}\leq m$, the number of blocks that are not dimension $1$ in any branch of the escalator tree is bounded, and that there are only finitely many choices for the configuration of each block.
-We will then proceed by defining
+We will then proceed by defining $N(M_1,M_2,\dots,M_k,c)$ to be the smallest integer not represented by the totally positive quadratic polynomial corresponding to